tlshaheen/api_docs/doc/people_api.md

 Match Endpoint
 --------------

-Use the match endpoint to find people that have certain attributes
+Use the match endpoint to find people that have certain attributes.
+A single person must match the given criteria for this endpoint to return success.

 ```
 GET /api/v1/people/match